OFS/oneapi-asp/iseries-dk/README.md

 The `hardware` folder contains subdirectories with the 2 different oneAPI-ASP variants:

-* `iseries-dk_usm`: ASP that supports shared virtual memory between host and device.
+* `ofs_iseries-dk_usm`: ASP that supports shared virtual memory between host and device.
 This variant is the same as the non-USM variant with the addition of the USM path between the kernel-system and the host.

-* `iseries-dk`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.
+* `ofs_iseries-dk`:  DMA-based ASP that supports local memory and host memory interfaces for the kernel system.

 ## Generating ASP